victoreeckh/Renewable_Energy_notes/pages/Exam.md

 				- 1. Compute V_oc
 				- 2. Compute V_oc if shunt resistance is not neglected, R_shunt = 100 ohm.cm^2
 		- Question 3: #wind_EX
+		  collapsed:: true
 			- Given: P_nom = 1MW, Speed wind = 11m/s, lamba = 7, C_L=1.5, angle of attack =
 			  10°
 			- Calculate blade chord length and twist angle at 0.2R; 0.5R and 1R (R=radius of
 			  turbine)
-		- Question 4:
+		- Question 4: #Biofuels_EX
+		  collapsed:: true
 			- Discuss the 3 types of biofuels that can be produced from vegetable oils which properties are important?
 What is the impact applicability of these fuels in combustion engines?
-		- Question 5:
+		- Question 5: #Solar_thermal_EX
+		  collapsed:: true
 			- TES allows decoupling of thermal and electrical energy fluxes.
 Discuss this aspect at different energy vectors, their interaction, time and space issues and the global system. (max 1 page)
-		- Question 6:
+		- Question 6: #geothermal_EX
+		  collapsed:: true
 			- 1.)
 Picture of geothermal power plant -> give T-s-diagram
 			- 2.)
 40% of all geothermal power plants are binary, but installed capacity is only 6.6%.
 Where does this mismatch come from?
 			- 3.)
 Two different types of geothermal heat sources exist:
 				- a. give the name of the classical heat source type (just name)
 				- b. give the name and the working principle of the heat source type, which can be used when the classical one is not possible.
+	- ### 17 June 2014
+	  collapsed:: true
+		- #Hydrogen_EX
+		  collapsed:: true
+			- A for AFC, PEMFC, PAFC, MCFC and SOFC.
+				- i which ones can easily be fueled with methane and why?
+				- ii which ones can be fueled with methane with some changes and why?
+What do you need to add?
+				- iii which fuel cell can't be used after reforming CH4 (in practice) and why?
+			- B
+				- i give the idea of renewable methane
+				- ii give the different thought steps in the process
+				- iii give an order of magnitude of the overal efficiency after the cycle is closed (electricity --> CH4 --> electricity)
+				- iv what is the biggest cost and uncertainty for renewable methane?
+		- #PV_EX
+		  collapsed:: true
+			- i give a physical interpretation of the different terms in the efficiency for PV panels (equation was given)
+			- ii explain qualitatively why there is a maximum efficiency for a given bandgap
+			- iii explain how multi junction cells reduce the losses from term 1 and 2 (long wavelength & thermalisation losses)
+		- #wind_EX
+		  collapsed:: true
+			- Derive the expressions for Cp and Ct and the Betz limit of both
+			- If you mount a wind turbine on an airplane, and the airplane flies at speed U_infinity on a day with no wind, which fraction of the used fuel energy can be recuperated in the turbine? (assume no friction losses from the airplane, ideal transmissions,...)
+		- #Solar_thermal_EX
+		  collapsed:: true
+			- The German regulator wants to subsidize storage for small scale PV production at residential houses.
+Why?
+Design a system for this storage.
+Which size should it be (order of magnitude)?
+		- #Meteorology_EX
+		  collapsed:: true
+			- i Stratification is very important for the quality of energy stored in tanks for sensible heat storage.
+Why?
+			- ii How can buoyancy induces mixing be reduced?
+		- #geothermal_EX
+		  collapsed:: true
+			- a given design scheme of a geothermal plant (of a dual pressure plant)
+				- i for which type of geothermal source is this plant: steam dominated, liquid dominated > 150° or liquid dominated < 150° (multiple choice)
+				- ii give the Ts diagram & indicate the states
+				- iii give the TQ diagram for heat exchange between the brine and the fluids
+	- ### X June 2014
+		- Vraag 1: #intro_EX
+		  collapsed:: true
+			- gegeven energie-eiland met 21% energie vervoer 51% verwarming en 29% elektriciteit.
+Totale energie verbruik moet 20% hernieuwbare zijn: 10% voor vervoer en 19% voor verwarming.
+			  Elektriciteit (567TWh/a) bestaat voor 1/3 uit biomassa/hydroenergie, 1/3 uit wind
+			  (3333h/a) en 1/3 uit PV-cellen (1000h/a).
+				- Wat is de nodige geïnstalleerde capaciteit voor wind en zonneenergie
+				- Veronderstel dat er op een dag in mei 40 GW energievraag is.
+Het is een extreem zonnige en winderige dag?
+Wat gebeurt er?
+Hoeveel energie is er teveel veel en wat doe je hiermee zodanig dat het net stabiel blijft.
+				- Op een koude dag in de winter is er temperatuursinversie (geen wind en zon) er is een vraag van 80  GW.
+Hoeveel GW controlleerbare capaciteit moet er beschikbaar zijn zodat deze variatie kan opgevangen worden met een veiligheidsmarge van 20%?
+				- Wat betekent dit voor het totale energiegebruik?
+		- #PV_EX
+		  collapsed:: true
+			- klassieke PV-oefening
+		- windenergie #wind_EX
+		  collapsed:: true
+			- Een turbine heeft een tiploopgetal van 7 en een windsnelheid van 11m/s.
+Het vermogen van de turbine is 50MW en de aanvalshoek is 10°.
+Wat is de draaihoek (pitchangle) en de dikte van de koorde op 0.2R, 0.5R en R.
+		- Biofuels #Biofuels_EX
+		  collapsed:: true
+			- Bespreek de 3 vormen van brandstof die je kan maken en plantaardige olie.
+Wat zijn de belangrijke kenmerken en wat is hun invloed op de verbrandingsmotor.
+Wat zijn de 3 dominante feedstocks van biodiesel?
+		- warmteopslag #Solar_thermal_EX
+		  collapsed:: true
+			- Bespreek de warmteopslag (TES).
+Hoe kan TES de warmte- en electriciteitsflux loskoppelen? (bespreek vectoren, tijd en ruimteopslag ...)
+		- geothermal #geothermal_EX
+		  collapsed:: true
+			- a) Schema: maak TS diagram van bovenstaande tekening (double flash plant).
+Duid alle nummers aan.
+			- b) Hoewel binaire energiebronnen 56% uitmaken van de totale hoeveelheid centrales, leveren ze maar 6% van de totale geproduceerde elektriciteit aan geothermische energie.
+Van waar komt deze discrepantie (5 regels max)
+			- c) Er zijn 2 typen van bron? (liquid dominated en vapordominated)
+				- Geef de naam van de klassieke warmtebron.
+				- Wat is de andere warmtebron en hoe wordt die ontgonnen? ( Enhanced geothermal systems)
+		-
+	- vragen.
+		- De eerste vraag ging over ENOH berekenen.
+		- De tweede vraag ging over zonnepanelen, een oefening, redelijk simpel als ge de formules snapt
+		- De derde was over windenergie, maar die kan ik nie herhalen
+		- De vierde was over hydroenergy, alle soorten (op land) bespreken naargeland hun geografische ligging.
+		- De vijfde ging moest ge uitleggen wat ge wist over GEOTABS.
+		- De 6de was een vd circuits van geothermal.
+Moest ge een Ts diagram maken en ook TQ diagram van een gegeven circuit
+		- De 7e ging over dat extra boek op internet dat we moesten lezen.
+Wat er fout was aan de groene "stack", een fout die MacKay zelf toegaf ook.